r-hub/blog/content/post/2020-11-24-url-checks/index.md

 ### Links in DESCRIPTION's Description

 We've already made the case for storing URLs to your development repository and package documentation website in [DESCRIPTION](/2019/12/10/urls/).
-Now, the *Description* part of the DESCRIPTION, that gives a short summary about what your package does, can contain URLs.
+Now, the *Description* part of the DESCRIPTION, that gives a short summary about what your package does, can contain URLs between [`<`](https://rdrr.io/r/base/Comparison.html) and [`>`](https://rdrr.io/r/base/Comparison.html).

 -   URL to the [data source your package is wrapping](https://devguide.ropensci.org/building.html#general), if relevant (not the API URL, an human facing website instead);